Wang-Lin-boop/GeminiMol/README.md

 ## Acknowledgements

 We appreciate the technical support provided by the engineers of the high-performance computing cluster of ShanghaiTech University.
-Lin Wang also thanks Jianxin Duan, Gaokeng Xiao, Quanwei Yu, Shenghao Dong, Zongquan Li, and Fenglei Li for providing technical support, inspiration and help for this work.
+Lin Wang also thanks Jianxin Duan, Gaokeng Xiao, Quanwei Yu, Zheyuan Shen, Shenghao Dong, Huiqiong Li, Zongquan Li, and Fenglei Li for providing technical support, inspiration and help for this work.

 We appreciate the developers of AutoGluon and Deep Graph Library (DGL).
 We also thank the developers and maintainers of MarcoModel and PhaseShape modules in the Schrödinger package.